Miscellaneous Treble-O Information

 Genuine Treble-O-Lectric track will have "LONE STAR TREBLE-O-LECTRIC MADE IN ENGLAND" moulded into the bottom of each half section of plastic sleeper strip and a letter representing the mould from which each piece came.
 It seems as though I have seen almost the whole alphabet represented here so Lone Star must have had many moulds for the strips or many cavities in each mould.
 There are 30 sleepers per full section of track and 15, of course, per half section.
 Curved track radius is 12".

-An interesting observation I have made ever since I got my first Treble-O-Lectric in 1962 is, in some curved sections, the plastic strip sections joining the sleepers are not as broad from outside to inside as other sections.
-I am assuming the pieces with the less broad joining sections are earlier as there are not as many of them and evidently Lone Star, wishing to make the track more robust, increased the size of these fairly early in production.
-Straight sections of track with these differences also exist.
+An interesting observation I have made ever since I got my first Treble-O-Lectric in 1962 is that, in some curved sections, the plastic strip sections joining the sleepers are not as broad from outside to inside as other sections.
+I am assuming that the pieces with the less broad joining sections are earlier as there are not as many of them and evidently Lone Star, wishing to make the track more robust, increased the size of these fairly early in production.
+I have never seen a piece of straight track with the narrower joining sections.
+Anybody else?

 To keep sections of track from coming apart when a layout was merely laid on a table and not fastened down, Lone Star thoughtfully supplied little clips in train sets which snap onto the underside of the end sleepers of two adjoining pieces of track, holding them together.
 These were also sold separately as EL.183.

 If you were to buy the re-railer with the full length straight track, the rails are kept from sliding along the plastic strip the same way as with a regular piece of straight track.
-The half straight re-railer, however, has two little brass bits that are inserted into the plastic from below and bear against the rails to keep them in position (as on the earlier regular track pieces).
+The half straight re-railer, however, has two little brass bits that are inserted into the plastic from below and bear against the rails to keep them in position.
 These have varying effectiveness (the rails can still slide, albeit with more resistance).

 The diamond crossovers, which were sold in both left and right hand versions (to allow flipped versions of the same layout?), have brass strip jumpers, similar to the points, to transfer current from one end of the crossover to the other as the rails are interrupted by the plastic diamond center.